Nick Bell MA VetMB PhD Pgcert Vet Ed FHEA ECAWBM (AWSEL) MRCVS

 Biosecurity - preventing new strains of digital dermatitis entering a herd

-Once a herd is infected, digital dermatitis appears to be impossible to eradicate (but can be very effectively treated and prevent at individual animal level).
-There are several species of Treponemes causing digital dermatitis, which, when combined together, can potentially produce more severe disease.
-This means even herds with digital dermatitis are likely to benefit from strict biosecurity.
-Therefore, all herds should consider biosecurity to prevent digital dermatitis.
-Possible measures include:
+The main source of infection are other animals with lesions and once a herd is infected, digital dermatitis appears to be impossible to eradicate (but can be very effectively treated and prevent at individual animal level).
+There are many species of Treponemes causing digital dermatitis, some of which produce more severe disease.
+This means even herds with digital dermatitis are likely to benefit from strict biosecurity precautions.
+Therefore, all herds should consider having:

-- Closed herd status, including hire bulls, or buying from herds certified free from infection by a vet.
+- Closed herd status, including hire bulls, or buying from herds certified free from infection by a vet or a protocol to prevent new straing entering the herd.

-- Never using claw trimming equipment that has been used on other farms.
+- Dedicated claw trimming equipment that has never been used on other farms.

 Individual cow treatment - reducing the reservoir of infection

 Cows affected with digital dermatitis are usually easily spotted by the way they behave: they appear to walk on their toes and they shake their feet while stood.
-The lesions can also be spotted by hosing off the heels in the parlour and using a bright light to identify abnormal heel skin.
-While it is quick and simple treating cases by spraying treatment in the parlour, it is probably more effective to first inspect the foot in a crush.
+The lesions can also be spotted by walking through groups (pen walks) or hosing off the heels in the parlour and using a bright light to identify abnormal heel skin.
+While it is quick and simple treating cases by spraying treatment in the parlour, it is probably more effective to first clean and then treat the foot in a crush.

-Trimming using the Dutch 5 step method (see previous module) is essential to rule out claw lesions before assuming digital dermatitis is the only problem.
-Trimming away eroded heel horn may reveal digital dermatitis under the heel and may improve the penetration of treatment.
+Trimming using the Dutch 5 step method (see previous module) is essential to rule out claw lesions before assuming digital dermatitis is the only problem causing lameness.
+Trimming away eroded heel horn may reveal digital dermatitis under the heel and may increase the exposure of the lesion to treatment.

 Fig 4: Provide disinfection facilities.